Kangaroo Dog c 1853

 Kangaroo Dog and Wallaroo (Rock Wallaby) c 1840

 By 1793, Arthur Philip's marine officers complained that his Greyhounds were incapable of bringing down kangaroos, wallabies and the myriad of different sized species in between like the rock Wallaby or 'Wallaroo' (pictured).
 Experimental crossing began using Scottish Deerhounds.
 The result was a large, strong hunting dog weighing up to 80 pounds.
-Called 'Kangaroo Dogs', these dogs had the Greyhound's speed combined with the large, strong bone and rough coat of the Deerhound.
-The result was that a large, strong type of hunting dog weighing up to 80 pounds was selectively bred.
-Hunts with these provided fresh meat for our early settlers.This new breed was called the 'Kangaroo Dog'.
+Called the 'Kangaroo Dog', it had the Greyhound's speed combined with the large, strong bone and rough coat of the Deerhound.
+The result was that a large, strong type of hunting dog weighing up to 80 pounds.
+Called the 'Kangaroo Dog', it had the Greyhound's speed combined with the strong bone and rough coat of the Deerhound.
+Hunting with these dogs provided fresh meat for our early settlers

 Kangaroo Dogs c 1830